ShahemNezamEddin/Shahem-inventory/README.md

 ### Update worksheet
-- Update worksheet, add new row with the list data provided and call calculate_total function
+- Update worksheet, add new row with the list data provided and call calculate_total function.

 [Back to top](<#navigator>)

 ### Calculate total
-- Calculate total for each sheet by using for loop
+- Calculate total for each sheet by using for loop.
-- Get worksheet columns values,
+- Get worksheet columns values.
-- Remove the first index
+- Remove the first index.
-- Then replace the comma with empty staring '' before convert it to integer,
+- Then replace the comma with empty staring '' before convert it to integer.
-- Then sum the column
+- Then sum the column.
-- Then append to now array
+- Then append to now array.
-- print total
+- print total.

 [Back to top](<#navigator>)

 ### Update stock worksheet deduct
+- Update stock worksheet, by adding new row with using zip method to be able to deduct the last input from the stock.
+- Print the new stock.

 [Back to top](<#navigator>)

 ### Update stock worksheet add
+- Update stock worksheet, by adding new row with using zip method to be able to add the last input to the stock.
+- Print the new stock.

 [Back to top](<#navigator>)

 ### Update damage worksheet add
+- Update damage worksheet, by adding new row with using zip method to be able to add the last input to the damage.
+- Print the total damage.

 [Back to top](<#navigator>)

 # Technologies used
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) - Provides the functionality for the application.